lorenzo-stoakes/linux-vm-notes/funcs.md

 * `_PAGE_PRESENT` indicates whether the pointed-at PTE page is actually resident or not.

-* `_PAGE_PROTNONE` indicates that the page is resident, but not accessible.
+* `_PAGE_PROTNONE` indicates that the PTE page is resident, but not accessible.
 This is used by NUMA balancing (irrelevant for our assumed architecture, UMA x86-64) or the [mprotect][mprotect] `PROT_NONE` flag having been set by the user.

 * `_PAGE_PSE` indicates that huge pages are in use, and needs to be checked here because (according to the comment for the [pmd_present()][pmd_present]